FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 Almost all PC users are used to Windows as operating system.

-A lot of Software development is done on Linux as operating system.
+A lot of software development is done on Linux as operating system.

-This is not a problem for big company, but for smaller open software projects, which ared often developed without funding, this is a problem.
+This is not a problem for big companies, but for smaller open software projects, which are often developed without funding, this is a problem.

 If you are used to Windows, consider setting up a Linux operating system to eliminate problems in the installation process and ensure compatibility.

-# 2 pynxtools - Python Nexus Tools
+# 1. pynxtools - Python Nexus Tools

-This is python package which is developed by the FAIRmat consortium.
+This is a python package which is developed by the FAIRmat consortium.

-As python package, this can be used on Linux and Windows systems.
+As a python package, this can be used on Linux and Windows systems.

 The package can be installed via pip.
 Therefore you need to have installed: